boots-edu/textbook/source/text/8-testing/testing.md

 -   What happens if the array is empty?
     -   Ensure array is empty and try
 -   What happens if the array has only one element in it?
-    \*Populate with 1 item and try
+    -   Populate with 1 item and try

-To create tests in a project that is already configured for jest, we create files with the word ‘test' in their filename (i.e. myprogram.test.ts)
+To create tests in a project that is already configured for jest, we create files with the word `test` in their filename (i.e. `myprogram.test.ts`)
 This can be changed, but our projects will be pre-configured to work this way.

 -   Running jest on the command line by itself within the project folder will run tests in all properly named files.
--   Running jest on the command line with the name of the file (without the test.ts) will run tests in only that file.
+-   Running jest on the command line with the name of the file (without the `test.ts`) will run tests in only that file.
 -   Running jest on the command line with –coverage will produce a coverage report.

 ## Summary